rsmusllp/king-phisher/docs/source/server/database.rst

 case the older version would have no knowledge of the newer schema and would therefor be unable to "downgrade" it to a compatible version.
-In this case the developer must use the included database schema migration utilities to update the stored database schema to a compatible version before switchign to the older project revision.
+In this case the developer must use the included database schema migration utilities to update the stored database schema to a compatible version before switching to the older project revision.

 Alembic